Ptijohn/graph-module/README.md

 json-format
 ============

-Each node is, for now, stored in a separate file.
+Each node is, for now, stored in separate files.
 It contains some information about himself, and about his dependencies.
 In fact, each dependency is a complete node, except that it does not contain its own dependencies.

 You can see here the JSON format of a node: